Skip to main content

 Upload a plain-text file that describes or characterizes the face:

-curl -X POST https://api.faces.sh/v1/faces/face_abc123/upload \
+curl -X POST https://api.faces.sh/v1/faces/alice/upload \

 -H "Authorization: Bearer YOUR_API_KEY" \